 Recommended exposure limit for oil mist

-Due to the different types of MWF’s, the composition of the mist is different in most cases, making it difficult to have 1 single recommended limit for exposure.
+Due to the different types of MWF’s, the composition of the mist is different in most cases, making it difficult to have a single recommended limit for exposure.
 Most countries make a difference between oil mist derived from water-miscible and mineral oil-based metalworking fluids.

 In the USA, the OSHA has set the Permissible Exposure Limit (PEL) for mineral oil at 5,0 mg/m3 (10hr TWA).
 And the NIOSH has a Recommended Exposure Limit (REL) for all types of MWF at 0,5 mg/m3 (10hr TWA).
-In Europe, the IFA (formerly known as BGIA) in Germany has set the limit on 10 mg/m3 for water-miscible and non-water-miscible metalworking fluids with a flame point greater than 100°C. The Institut National de Recherche et de Sécurité (INRS) in France has one of the lowest recommended exposure limits, being 1 mg/m3 of aerosol.
+In Europe, the IFA (formerly known as BGIA) has set the limit on 10 mg/m3 for water-miscible and non-water-miscible metalworking fluids with a flame point greater than 100°C for Germany.
+The Institut National de Recherche et de Sécurité (INRS) in France has one of the lowest recommended exposure limits, being 1 mg/m3 of aerosol.
 Switzerland has a Permissible Exposure Limit for heavy mineral oils with a boiling point of over 350°C of only 0,2 mg/m3.*

 Oil mist - Danger to man, machine and environment

 Many metalworking processes generate oil mist, like milling, turning, grinding and drilling.
-If the metalworking fluids form a mist during these processes, the larger drops can enter the nose and trachea and can be swallowed down.
+The the metalworking fluids form a mist during these processes, the larger drops can enter the nose and trachea and can be swallowed down.
 The smaller droplets can deposit in the lungs and also cause considerable irritation of the eyes, nose and throat.
 Oil mist and smoke can even contain metal particles with carcinogenic substances.
-If the mist settles down on the factory floor there is an increased risk of slipping.
+If the mist settles down on the factory floor there will be an increased risk of slipping.